skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-3-blinky-bluepill.markdown

 Check the dev type is correct, here we have a STM32F1xx chip reported which is great, we can also see the board has 20K of SRAM and 128K of flash, yours may have 64K of flash if it is a C8T6 version.

-You can also read, write, and erase the flash memory directly with the st-link tools using st-flash command.
+You can also read, write, and erase the flash memory directly with the st-link tools using st-flash command, which we will touch on towards the end.

 # libopencm3

-[libopencm3](https://github.com/libopencm3/libopencm3/wiki) is a open source library for the ARM chips.
-For example this provides a nice API for accessing the GPIO pins.
+[libopencm3](https://github.com/libopencm3/libopencm3/wiki) is a open source hardware abstration library for the ARM chips.
+It is lower level than the STM32 HAL but not as unfriendly as bare metal.
+It seems like a greate scaleable platform with a very reasonable license.
+For example this provides a nice API for accessing the GPIO pins, dealing with tickers, and setting interupts.

 To build the library you will need to install an arm toolchain such as [gcc-arm-embedded](https://developer.arm.com/downloads/-/gnu-rm) which can also be done via apt in linux.
+See my [Getting Started with Embedded](https://skoopsy.dev/stm32/2025/03/14/STM32-1-getting-started.html) post for an explanation of all the different ARM tool chains and where they fit in.

 Once the Arm toolchain is installed, head over to the libopencm3 github and follow the [setup wiki](https://github.com/libopencm3/libopencm3/wiki/Downloads), they have some important notes about keeping the current implementation of libopencm3 in your project dirs as it is under heavy development rather than installing a global one, and infact after some more reading they suggest using the [libopencm3-template git repo](https://github.com/libopencm3/libopencm3-template) to use libopencm3 in your own projects